Pooja Shah, Chair

 Ohemaa Nyanin, Secretary

-Ohemaa Nyanin is the Assistant General Manager of the New York Liberty, one of the three remaining original franchises in the WNBA.
+Ohemaa Nyanin is currently the General Manager for the Golden State Valkyries.
+Previously, she was the Assistant General Manager of the New York Liberty, one of the three remaining original franchises in the WNBA and won the 2024 WNBA Championship.
 She has worked internationally with multiple organizations including, Ashoka: Innovators for the Public.
-In her last role as a Senior Intraprenuer, she pioneered the search and development of the inaugural group of Changemaker schools in seven African countries.
+In her last role as a Senior Entrepreneur, she pioneered the search and development of the inaugural group of Changemaker schools in seven African countries.
 Ohemaa was the Women’s National Team Assistant Director with USA Basketball, where she provided strategic leadership to the 2016 Olympic Gold Medal Women’s National Team and the 2018 International Basketball Federation (FIBA) Women’s World Cup Gold Medal Team.
-In addition to her role within the New York Liberty, Ohemaa currently serves as a Technical Delegate for international basketball competitions for FIBA.
+In addition to her role within the New York Liberty, Ohemaa served as a Technical Delegate for international basketball competitions for FIBA.
 Ohemaa graduated from the American University with a double bachelor’s degree in Foreign Language and Communications Media and International Relations.
 While at American University, she also earned a master’s of science in Justice and Public Policy.

 headshot of PatPat Morrin, Treasurer, Finance Committee Chair